Today is the day you discover the politically incorrect truth about money.

 $4, $14, or $40 Big Macs, I really don’t care.

 No big deal, I thought.
-If I want a Big Mac (which I don’t, of course), I’ll just go up to my room, write an email, add value to someone’s life, and persuade them to invest money in my business in exchange for giving them more value via one of my products.
+If I want a Big Mac (which I don’t, of course), I’ll just go up to my room, add value to someone’s life with my writing, and encourage them to buy one of the dozens of valuable products that I’ve created to solve their problems.

 Fair deal.